 The thought of being invisible is exciting and fun.
 If you could be invisible for one day, is there someone you would want to see?
 Is there a particular place you would want to go unnoticed?
 This is a creative journaling prompt for beginners.
 How much time would have to pass for you to tire of being invisible?

 12. What makes you feel safe?

 There are some things in life that make us feel secure.
 Maybe it’s a person you know, or even an inanimate object you’ve had since childhood.
+I had a stuffed rabbit that I carried with me everywhere.
 Describe whatever makes you feel safe and the reasons why.
 How would you feel if this person or object was no longer in your life?
 Is the object replaceable?
 Sometimes, it is something as simple as a familiar scent that makes us feel comfortable and protected.

 13. If you could have one superpower, what would it be?